BandaVallary/Movie_Recommendation_System/README.md

 ![Graph showing the top 15 movies by average rating(movies with a minimum of 100 ratings)](images/top_15_highest_rated_movies.png)

 In the graph above, we plot the 15 highest rated movies.
 The movies shown all have at least 100 ratings.

+## Modeling Process

+The modeling process involved developing and evaluating seven different models to recommend movies based on user ratings.
+The models ranged from basic collaborative filtering approaches to more advanced techniques such as matrix factorization and neural networks.

+- Baseline Model: We used a  simple KNN-based model using cosine similarity to assess user similarity.

+- Pearson Similarity Model: A variant of the KNN model that uses Pearson correlation for user similarity.

+- KNN with Means: This model uses KNN while adjusting for average ratings, aiming to improve predictions.

+- KNN Baseline: Similar to the baseline model but incorporates user and item biases.

+- SVD Model: A matrix factorization technique was used to capture latent factors influencing user ratings.

+- Hyperparameter Tuning: We fine-tuned the SVD model using grid search to identify optimal hyperparameters, enhancing performance.

+- Neural Network: We developed a deep learning approach using user and movie embeddings, consisting of several dense layers to predict ratings based on interactions.

+## Model Performance and Hyperparameters

+1. Baseline Model: Achieved an RMSE of 0.9736 using cosine similarity.

+2. Pearson Similarity Model: Achieved an RMSE of 0.9742, slightly worse than the baseline, indicating that cosine similarity may be more effective in this context.

+3. KNN with Means: Improved performance with an RMSE of 0.9017, suggesting that accounting for average ratings helps enhance predictions.

+4. KNN Baseline: Further improved with an RMSE of 0.8792, showing the value of incorporating user and item biases.

+5. SVD Model: Achieved an RMSE of 0.8732, demonstrating the effectiveness of matrix factorization in capturing underlying patterns.

+6. Hyperparameter Tuning (SVD): The best model obtained through grid search yielded an RMSE of 0.8693.
+Key hyperparameters included:

+    - n_factors: 50, 100, 150
+    - reg_all: 0.02, 0.05, 0.1

+7. Neural Network: This model resulted in an RMSE of 0.8876.
+Notable aspects of the this included:

+    - Embedding dimensions: 50
+    - Dense layers: Two hidden layers with 128 and 64 neurons, respectively.
+    - Dropout rates: 0.5 to prevent overfitting.
+    - Optimizer: Adam with a learning rate of 0.0001.

+Overall, the models showed a clear progression in performance, with hyperparameter tuning of the SVD model yielding the best results, demonstrating the importance of optimization in collaborative filtering tasks.